dqops/dqo/docs/Scheduler/Console_logging_modes.md

 The `run` and `scheduler start` command can be both run in different modes:

 * debug

 * info

 * silent

 * summary

 ### Debug mode

+In the debug mode, following information is provided:

+- start and finish of the cloud synchronization

+- execution of data quality checks

+- start and finish of the execution of a sensor for a check

+- calling Jinja2 rendering template

+- execution SQL syntax on connection and SQL syntax

+- results returned by the sensor

+- rule evaluation results

+- final results

 ```
 dqo.ai> run -m=debug